jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 Constructing the object composition is relatively easy.
 While the Configurer is mostly independent from the design pattern in its traditional form, the Configurer is still the brains that's responsible for the correct composition when using this design pattern.
 There are at least three types of Configurers and possibly more:
 * __Developer Configurer__.
 This would be a developer with domain expertise as well as knowledge of the system and its architecture, design and implementation.
 The Developer Configurer may have also written the Composite implementation as well.
 Logic gate composites will probably be composed by a Developer Configurer.
 * __Customer Consultant__.
 This would be a trained customer support consultant in the company who has knowledge of the product and works with customers.
 The customer consultant will configure customer desired behaviors on behalf of the customer.
-The customer consultant may work with the developement team to better understand how to compose the Composite so that it meets the customer's needs.
+The customer consultant may work with the development team to better understand how to compose the Composite so that it meets the customer's needs.
 This person will most likely not be a developer; therefore, a UI/UX wrapper in front of the Composite may be necessary.
 * __Customer/User__.
 This would be the customer or user who will need a UI/UX wrapper in front of the Composite.
 This provides self-service for the customer or user, which allows the customer/user to configurer the system to achieve their goals without having to depend upon a customer consultant or development team.

 ## Cons